bal-sm/repo-for-learning/systems/new_programming/docker/README.md

 - `docker run -d --name=result -p 5001:80 result-app`
 - `docker run -d --name=worker worker`

+> But it will display error, 'cause we haven't actually linked them together.

 ## Source(s)

 [1]: [Docker Tutorial for Beginners - A Full DevOps Course on How to Run Applications in Containers](https://www.youtube.com/watch?v=fqMOX6JJhGo)